Nixwzy/learningFS/README.md

 This repository is continuously updated as I progress through the course.
 Feel free to explore the different sections as they evolve.
 ### Note for Readers
 Some content in this repository may be in Portuguese.
 (Olá! 😁) This is because the course materials and exercises are designed specifically for Portuguese-speaking learners.
+### Note on Project Repositories
+For each project I complete during the course, I will create a separate repository to manage the project's files and history.
+Additionally, I will include links to these individual project repositories within this main repository.
+This way, I can maintain a clear overview of all my work while allowing for focused management of each project.